 It is recommended that prospective purchasers make a drive-by inspection of the front of any City-owned property that is of interest to them.
 Propsective purchasers should not to tresppass on or enter any City-owned property without authorization.
 Under no circumstances should any prospective purchaser contact any tenant who occupies a City-owned property.

 All prospective new purchasers are required to complete a Private Owner Development Application (PODA) before they can make an appointment to get inside a building.
 The application can be downloaded and printed by clicking on this link: Private Owner Development Application (PODA).
+A completed PODA must include suffiicient proof of funds (current bank statements, lines of credit, lender pre-approval forms, etc.) to cover the purchase price as well as the estimated cost to repair.
 Once received, the PODA is reviewed.
 The Department reserves the right to reject applications from potential purchasers that do not meet the guidelines and/or do not submit an acceptable offer price.
 The Department retains the right to extend a time period in which applications can be received for any property (or properties), especially if no acceptable offer has been submitted or if the Department anticipates receiving multiple offers.
 Strong preference is given to owner-occupant purchasers and to full-time employes of the City of Newburgh.

 During the purchasing process, a credit report is usually required.
-The credit report application must be accompanied by a fee of $21.40 - for each single applicant; $42.80 for a married couple.
+The credit report authorization form must be accompanied by a fee of $24.55 - for each single applicant; $49.10 for a married couple.
 The only acceptable form of payment for the credit report is by money order.
 Any applicant should contact the Planning & Development Department before ordering a credit report.